Reda1337/SA-lab/phase-1-architectural-foundations/journal/week-01.md

 Rules:

- - Rule 1 — Copy as data leaves your code:
+ - Rule 1, Copy as data leaves your code:
    1. Make a deep copy of the immutable data.
    2. Pass the copy to the untrusted code.

- - Rule 2 — Copy as data enters your code:
+ - Rule 2, Copy as data enters your code:
    1. Immediately make a deep copy of mutable data passed into your code.
    2. Use the copy inside your code.

-It sounds simple — and that's literally all you need to interact with code you can't trust with your data immutability.
+It sounds simple, and that's literally all you need to interact with code you can't trust with your data immutability.

 Ps: Deep copies are certainly more expensive than shallow copies, so use them cautiously.